Frequently Asked Questions

 Public Health

-While regular newborn screening is automatic for all babies in North Carolina, you will need to choose to take part in Early Check.
-If you choose not to enroll your baby in Early Check, your baby will still have regular newborn screening just like other babies in North Carolina.
+While standard newborn screening is automatic for all babies in North Carolina, Early Check screening is a research study that you can choosefor your baby.
+If you choose not to sign up your baby in Early Check, your baby will still have standard newborn screening just like other babies in North Carolina.

 Read more about how Early Check works and North Carolina's standard newborn screening.

 • Knowledge is power.
-Participating in Early Check can help you know whether your baby has a rare health condition.
-In the rare case that your baby has a condition, the sooner you know, the better.
+Taking part in Early Check can help you know whether your baby has any of these health conditions and their risk for developing type 1 diabetes.
+Most babies get a normal result.
+But if your baby has a condition, the sooner you know, the better.
+For risk of type 1 diabetes, knowing what symptoms to watch for can help children get treatment sooner.

-• The process is free and painless.
-The extra tests don't require any extra blood to be drawn from your baby.
-They use blood that is already taken through a regular heel prick after birth.
-You can sign up without a doctor.
+• The tests are free and painless.
+The Early Check tests don't require any extra blood to be drawn from your baby.
+We use the same blood that is already taken through a heel prick after birth, so no new appointment is needed.
+You can sign up for Early Check online without a doctor.

 • You can make a difference.
-Right now, there is no cure for the health conditions that Early Check tests for.
-By taking part in Early Check, you’ll help us find treatments for rare health conditions and improve the lives of babies everywhere.
+By taking part in Early Check, you’ll help us learn the best ways to find health conditions in babies early.
+This can improve the lives of babies everywhere.

 No. There are no charges to you or your insurance plan for taking part in Early Check.
 The costs are covered by the study.

-Early Check will only use your baby’s blood sample if you agree.
+Early Check will use your baby’s blood sample only if you agree.
 It is your choice.
-If you decide not to take part in Early Check, your baby will still have regular North Carolina newborn screening and follow up.
-Your baby’s doctor will still receive the results of regular newborn screening.
+If you decide not to take part in Early Check, your baby will still have standard North Carolina newborn screening and follow up.
+Your baby’s doctor will still receive the results of standard newborn screening.

-The Early Check screening tests are done from a small amount of blood that is taken from a baby’s heel as part of regular newborn screening shortly after birth in the hospital or birthing center.
-We use that same blood to do the Early Check screening.
-We don’t need any more blood.
+The Early Check screening tests are done from a small amount of blood that is taken from a baby’s heel as part of standard newborn screening shortly after birth in the hospital or birthing center.
+We send that same blood sample to the Early Check laboratory, so no additional blood sample is required for the Early Check screening tests.
+Occasionally the sample leftover from newborn screening is too small for Early Check testing, and so the baby will be withdrawn from the research study.

 Learn more about how Early Check works.